The Electoral Roll of the Parish of Holy Trinity Ripon

 Renewal of electoral rolls

-2019 sees the preparation of new church electoral rolls, which means that everyone must come off the roll and re-apply.
-This takes place only once in every six years.
-The last preparation of new rolls was in 2013, and the next will be in 2025.
+Renewal of Electoral Rolls takes place only once in every six years.
+The last preparation of new rolls was in 2020 (late because of COVID 19), and the next will be in 2025.

-In the intervening years, i.e. in 2020, 2021, 2022, 2023 and 2024, the usual annual revision of the electoral rolls takes places, where names are added and those who have either moved away, died or have resigned are removed.
+In the intervening years, the usual annual revision of the electoral rolls takes place, where names are added and those who have either moved away, died or have resigned are removed.

 Applying to join the Electoral Roll at Holy Trinity Ripon